appsmithorg/appsmith-docs/.github/drafts/16521/Code-scanner-Draft.md

 {{CodeScanner1.value}}
 ```

-With this, whenever a valid code is detected, a modal window displaying the code response will show up.
+Whenever a valid code is detected, a modal window displaying the code response will show up.
 The video below demonstrates how to achieve that.

 https://youtu.be/_2p1bMbdk6U